PiersMolyneux/sudoku-solver-app/README.md

-# sudoku-solver-app
+# Sudoku Solver App

 ## Overview
-This Sudoku Solver app is an innovative iPhone application that uses advanced image recognition and solving algorithms to solve Sudoku puzzles.
-Users can simply take a picture of a Sudoku puzzle, and the app will display the solved puzzle.
-The app leverages a Python backend with OpenCV and PyTorch for image processing and puzzle solving, and a Swift-based frontend for a seamless user experience.
+The Sudoku Solver app is an iPhone application designed to effortlessly solve Sudoku puzzles using  image recognition and puzzle-solving algorithms.
+With the convenience of a snapshot, users can capture any Sudoku puzzle, and the app swiftly processes and presents the solution or gives the user a next-step hint.
+The backend is powered by Python, utilizing OpenCV and PyTorch for  image processing and algorithmic resolution.
+The frontend, developed in Swift, ensures a fluid and user-friendly experience, integrating with the backend capabilities.

+### Note to Users and Developers
+My journey in developing this app included learning Swift for the frontend implementation.
+While my expertise is more pronounced in backend development, the frontend aspects of the app were created with equal dedication.
+However, as I am relatively new to frontend development and app design, there may be areas for improvement or overlooked efficiencies.
+I am open to feedback and suggestions for both the backend and frontend components of the app.
+If you have any insights or notice any potential enhancements, please feel free to reach out to me at piersmolyd@gmail.com.

 ## Features
 - **Image Recognition**: Employs a robust CNN algorithm to recognize the puzzle digits.